Portraits and Caricatures by Inger Eidem

 As an entertainer I understand the importance of laughter.
 As Inger’s clients laughed, two important things happened:

 First, they were distracted from any burgeoning doubts they may be forming about the portraits.
-It was a deal clincher, designed to please, but it had to be done really fast!
-She wanted her clients to pay up and walk away happy.
-She didn’t want them dithering about, deciding whether the silhouette was a good likeness or not.
+It was a deal clincher, designed to please, but it had to be done really quickly!
+Inger wanted her clients to pay up and walk away happy.
+She didn’t want them dithering about, deciding whether the portraits were a good likeness or not.

 Second, laughter attracts people.
 Inger was looking to keep a crowd around her, so she could keep cutting.
 These periodic bursts of laughter did a lot to attract attention.
 People would wander over to see what was going on.